Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat

 -Milton Friedman, “ The Role Of Monetary Policy,” 1968

-Friedman tied low rates to a prevailing monetary condition, but stopped short of tying low rates directly to the level of economic growth.
-He stated that monetary growth can only provide a “climate favorable” for economic growth.
+Friedman tied low rates to prevailing monetary conditions but stopped short of linking low rates directly to the level of economic growth.
+He stated that steady monetary growth can only provide a “favorable climate” for economic growth.

 “But steady monetary growth would provide a monetary climate favorable to the effective operation of those basic forces of enterprise, ingenuity, invention, hard work, and thrift that are the true springs of economic growth.”